Mandatory Child Abuse Reporting FAQs

 - has been determined to be a sexually violent delinquent child.

 - Causing the death of the child through any act or failure to act.

 - "Recent" is defined as any act of child abuse committed within the previous two years.
 Sexual abuse, serious mental injury, serious physical neglect and deaths have no time limit.

 - How do I make a report?

-b.
-WITHIN 48 HOURS SUBMIT AN ONLINE REPORT: to the Pennsylvania Department of Human Services at www.compass.state.pa.us/cwis.
+- Within 48 hours, submit an online report to the Pennsylvania Department of Human Services at www.compass.state.pa.us/cwis.

 - I do not want to make a false report.
 What if I am unsure about whether child abuse has occurred?
 Should I investigate to be sure?

 In the interest of protecting the safety and welfare of a child, any uncertainty about whether reporting is required or whether abuse has actually occurred should always be resolved in favor of making a report.
-DO NOT investigate....DO NOT attempt to obtain proof....and DO NOT try to solicit information from the child.
+Do not investigate....do not attempt to obtain proof....and btry to solicit information from the child.
 This responsibility lies with the Pennsylvania Department of Human Services.